madreher/LammpsInputBuilder/README.md

 ## TLDR

-LammpsInputBuilder (or LIB) is a Python library designed to generate Lammps inputs from a molecule file and a workflow high level definition.
+LammpsInputBuilder (or LIB) is a Python library designed to generate Lammps inputs from a molecular model, a forcefield, and a workflow high level definition.

-The goal is to provide an API able to create a Lammps input and data scripts to declare a model followed by a sequence of operations.
+The goal is to provide an API able to create a Lammps input and data scripts to load a molecular model, assign a forcefield to it, and execute a sequence of operations.
 The current implementation supports ReaxFF and Rebo potentials for the model defintion, with the possibility to extend to other types of forcefields later on.

 Operations are organized in Sections, where each section is organized around typically but not necessary a time integration operations (minimize, nve, run 0, etc).
 Each Section can be extended to added addition computations (fix, compute, etc) running at the same time of the main time integration operation.